BGI-Qingdao/4D-BioReconX/PCG/README.md

 # PCG Analysis
-We conducted a qualitative analysis of Positional Control Genes (PCGs) spaning the planarian body axis.
+To investgate spatial patterns of gene expression capture positional gradients, we conducted a qualitative analysis of positional control genes (PCGs) spaning the planarian body axis.
 Here we offer three major ways to

 * [PCG Gene Profiling](#pcg-gene-profiling)
 * [Clustering](#clustering)